dandes3/nachos/vm/README.txt

             once the process gets in to the function off the lock.
             At the time that a read-only exception occurs, the page must be already in memory.
-The process that is trying to write to the read-only page will keep posession of the page in memory, and all other owners will get a copy on disk.
+The process that is trying to write to the read-only page will keep possession of the page in memory, and all other owners will get a copy on disk.

-        -- To make the writing process the sole owner of the page, all other owners are removed from the faultData struct corrosponding to the page, and its read-only bit for that page is set to false.
+        -- To make the writing process the sole owner of the page, all other owners are removed from the faultData struct corresponding to the page, and its read-only bit for that page is set to false.
 Then, for each other owner, a new sector is found from the diskMap, the page is copied to that sector, its diskSectors array is updated, and both the valid and read-only bits are set to false.